 People addicted to opioids come from all walks of life, addiction does not discriminate.
 This means that a person addicted to opioids can look like any other person you run into on the street, at work, or even like your family or friends.
-Addiction can happen to anyone, it does not discriminate on any level.
+Addiction can happen to anyone; it does not discriminate on any level.
 It can be a coworker, teammate, patient, friend, or family member.
-If you think someone you know is abusing opioids reach out to them right away, use any of the resources on this site for help and guidance if you are unsure of what to do.
+If you think someone you know is misusing opioids, reach out to them right away, use any of the resources on this site for help and guidance if you are unsure of what to do.
 (Resources)

 What causes a person to switch from pills to heroin?
 The biggest reason for a person to switch to heroin is the cost, prescription opioids are difficult to find and when you can find them they are often expensive.
 Heroin is more readily available and often costs less making it more enticing to use.
 Heroin is an opioid just like prescription opioids, meaning it is very addictive.
-It is often seen as a way to avoid going into prescription opioid withdrawal, especially when a person does not have a prescription to get opioids or have little money to buy prescription opioids on the street.
+It is often seen as a way to avoid going into prescription opioid withdrawal, especially when a person does not have a prescription to get opioids or has little money to buy prescription opioids on the street.
 The biggest difference between heroin and prescription opioids is the added risk of using heroin, as it can be laced with other drugs (like fentanyl) which increases your chance of overdosing.

 Overdosing on opioids is easy.
 Opioids slow your breathing and if you take too much it can cause your breathing to stop.
 If your breathing stops, you can die.
-All it can takes is one does for this to happen and it can be the same exact dose you have taken before.
+All it can takes is one dose for this to happen and it can be the same exact dose you have taken before.

-If you think someone is overdosing, you can give them naloxone, also known as Narcan (drug that helps them to wake up and breathe) and call 911.
+If you think someone is overdosing, you can give them naloxone, also known as Narcan, which will help them wake up and breathe and then call 911.

-A person’s appearance may change when they are abusing opioids:
+A person’s appearance may change when they are misusing opioids: